Explore

 Rock Climbing

-Climbing crags and bouldering rocks are scattered throughout the woods just a a short walk from the campground.
+Climbing crags and bouldering rocks are scattered throughout the park, just behind the campground.
 The majority of the routes are 5.10 or easier, making them suitable for most climbers.
 It offers mostly bolt-protected sport routes and TRAD, with bolted anchors and rappel stations.
-John Waters’ “Comox Valley Climbs'” guide is a great resource and available at the campground office.
+John Waters’ “Comox Valley Climbs’” guide is a great resource and available at the campground office.
 Island Alpine Guides also offers climbing courses at the park.

 You can read more about bouldering at Comox Lake here.